 Spark plugs are a vital component to the internal combustion engine, and spark plug problems can stop you in your tracks . . . literally.
-Spark plugs provide the burst of energy needed to ignite the fuel in your combustion chamber.
-The size of your engine, whether it has 4, 6, or 8 cylinders, that will determine how many spark plugs you have under your hood.
+They provide the burst of energy needed to ignite the fuel in your combustion chamber.
+The size of your engine, whether it has 4, 6, or 8 cylinders, will determine how many you have under your hood.

-- Poor Fuel Economy
+- Poor fuel economy

-- Rough Idle
+- Rough idle

-- Lack of Power
+- Lack of power

-- Excess Emissions
+- Excess emissions

 Diagnosing Spark Plug Problems

 If you're experiencing one or more of the issues stated above, then you definitely might be having spark plug problems.
-But be aware that there are other conditions that can cause the same issues listed above, things like dirty fuel injectors, dirty air filter, or MAF sensor problems.
+But be aware that there are other conditions that can cause the same issues listed above, things like dirty fuel injectors, dirty air filters, or MAF sensor problems.
 So how can you tell which malfunctioning system is to blame for the problems you're experiencing?
 There are a few tricks.

-Causes of Spark Plug Problems
+Causes of a Spark Plug Going Bad

 Spark plug problems can arise from a variety of things.
-Since a spark plug is continuously in use while an engine is running, they have a natural shelf life and can wear out.
+Since they are continuously in use while an engine is running, they have a natural shelf life and can wear out.
 But certain conditions can cause them to wear out faster than usual or to go bad very quickly.
-Here are some of the main ways that spark plugs can go bad:
+Here are some of the main ways that they can go bad:

-- Oil in the Combustion Chamber -- As vehicles get older and start to wear out, some of the oil that lubricates the engine can begin to enter the combustion chamber where the fuel/air mixture is ignited.
+As vehicles get older and start to wear out, some of the oil that lubricates the engine can begin to enter the combustion chamber where the fuel/air mixture is ignited.
 A slow steady flow of oil into the combustion chamber is one of the leading causes of spark plug problems.
 It can cause the tip of the plug to get oily and dirty, resulting in buildup and damage to the plug, which will ultimately cause it to fail.
 If you have an older vehicle and you know it's burning oil, then the lifespan of your spark plugs will most likely be shorter than usual.

-As you can see from the picture of the spark plug above, there's a small gap in between the metal pieces on the tip of a spark plug.
+As you can see from the picture of the spark plug above, there's a small gap in between the metal pieces on the tip.
 This gap needs to be precisely measured for the specific type of engine when a spark plug is installed.
-If the gap is made incorrectly, then extra stress might be placed on the tip of the spark plug, causing it to erode and wear out faster.
-Each spark plug is gapped separately upon installation.
-So if one of them is slightly off, it can cause that single spark plug to go bad before the rest of the set.
+If the gap is made incorrectly, then extra stress might be placed on the tip, causing it to erode and wear out faster.
+Each one is gapped separately upon installation.
+So if one of them is slightly off, it can cause that single plug to go bad before the rest of the set.

-- Overheating -- Overheating of the tip of the spark plug can cause it to wear out prematurely.
+Overheating of the tip of the spark plug can cause it to wear out prematurely.
 This can arise from a number of different causes.
 If the timing of the engine is off and pre-ignition occurs, this can cause excess heat to build up in the combustion chamber.
 When an engine is running, the fuel/air mixture is first compressed before it's ignited.